DataBooth/duckdb-utils/docs/cli.rst

         }
     ]

-You can import all three records into an automatically created ``dogs`` table and set the ``id`` column as the primary key like so:
+You can import all three records into an automatically created ``cats`` table and set the ``id`` column as the primary key like so:

 .. code-block:: bash

-    sqlite-utils insert dogs.db dogs dogs.json --pk=id
+    duckdb-utils insert cats.duckdb cats cats.json --pk=id

 You can skip inserting any records that have a primary key that already exists using ``--ignore``:

 .. code-block:: bash

-    sqlite-utils insert dogs.db dogs dogs.json --ignore
+    duckdb-utils insert cats.duckdb cats cats.json --ignore

 You can delete all the existing rows in the table before inserting the new records using ``--truncate``:

 .. code-block:: bash

-    sqlite-utils insert dogs.db dogs dogs.json --truncate
+    duckdb-utils insert cats.duckdb cats cats.json --truncate

 You can add the ``--analyze`` option to run ``ANALYZE`` against the table after the rows have been inserted.